BookStackApp/website/content/docs/admin/updates.md

 ## Version Specific Instructions

+#### Updating to v0.18 or higher

+Version v0.18 introduced a commenting system.
+After updating you should check the permissions for all roles if you'd like to enable comments for your users.

 #### Updating to v0.13 or higher

 The v0.13 release contained some new features and updates which change the requirements of BookStack.